Customer segmentation and personalization go hand in hand for marketers.

 There are countless ways to segment customers.
 The key to success with segmentation marketing is to test early and often and constantly evaluate the effectiveness of your bucketing and messaging.

-Analyzing your customer segmentation models
+Analyzing (and improving) your customer segmentation strategy over time

 Once you’ve gotten going with segmentation and used the approach to bolster your marketing campaigns and real-time messaging, you can discover key customer trends — ones that will tell you if your clustering efforts are improving your digital marketing metrics.